Autism Scripting: From Coping Strategy to Communication Superpower

 The Female Autism Checklist: 15 Subtle Indicators

-While no checklist can replace professional assessment, the following indicators can help women identify autistic traits that may have been overlooked.
+Important: While no checklist can replace professional assessment, the following indicators can help women identify autistic traits that may have been overlooked.
 These subtle signs are particularly relevant to the female presentation of autism and may not be captured by traditional diagnostic tools.
+If you recognise several of these patterns in yourself, consider seeking a formal evaluation from a clinician experienced in autism in women.

 Understanding these neurodivergent symptoms can be life-changing for women who have spent their whole lives feeling ‘different’ and having no idea why.